LucasWashor/IS477-Group-Project---Lucas-W.-Max-W./StatusReport.md

 - **Predictive modeling may be optional.**
   If time allows, we’ll build a simple prediction model, but the main focus will just be on analysis and visual trends.

+ - **We are still deciding whether to use Snakemake or a simple run-all script for workflow automation.**
+  We originally planned to use a basic Python script, but after learning Snakemake in lab, we are considering it as a possible option for a more organized and reproducible workflow.

 No major changes to research questions or datasets so far.